CHURP Leadership

 Isabelle Mutumba

-Isabelle Mutumba is an international student from Uganda, currently pursuing a Bachelor’s Degree in Economics with a minor in Computer Science (‘24).
+Isabelle Mutumba was an international student from Uganda, with a Bachelor’s Degree in Economics and a minor in Computer Science (‘24).
 She gained an interest in Economics at an early age and is intellectually curious about different Economic topics but is most interested in identifying problems facing urban communities and finding solutions for them.
 She enjoys using previous experience in Python and R languages to clean, organize and synthesize data.
 Isabelle is also interested in investing and hopes to become a consultant and a private equity investor.
 She is a sector of the Howard University Investment Group, Howard University Model United Nations, the Sadie Collective, and is the current President Abrams Harris Economics Society at Howard University.

 Le Thi Nguyen